Intersection matrices revisited: Matrix products

-In part (iii) of the previous proposition the expression $W_{i,s}^\top U_{i,k}^{t, \ell}$ is calculated for $i=s-1$, but how can we calculate this expression in general?
-When $t=k$ the answer of this question is obtained through a simple counting argument (this argument is appeared in the proof of part (ii$'$) of Proposition \ref{WFUU}).
-To find the answer in general, first notice that Proposition \ref{recIdnt}(i) can be written as $W_{s-1,s}^\top F^t_{s-1,k}(z)= (s-zD) F^t_{s,k}(z)$ (Here $s-zD$ stands for $s{\bf 1}-zD$ where ${\bf 1}$ is the identity operator).
-Next, note that from (\ref{WWW}) it follows that
+In Theorem~\ref{recIdnt}(ii), the expression $W_{i,s}^\top U_{i,k,t,\ell}$ is calculated for $i=s-1$, but how can we calculate this expression in general?
+In the special case of $t=k$, the answer is simply obtained by using (\ref{UUabc}) as follows: